cobratbq/otrr/README.md

 # otrr

-OTRv4 implementation in Rust.
+OTR in rust.

-__status__ work-in-progress, OTRv4 in development, further testing needed
+__status__ work-in-progress, [OTRv4] functional but still in development, further testing needed

-Tests demonstrate an established OTR session, however this only proves that any bugs we might touch are symmetric in nature.
+An (minimal) "example" client is available at [echonetwork], which is used for interoperability testing with [otr4j].

 ## Warning